Skip to main content

 Only a disordered society would:

-• Continue to sacrifice the lives and sanity of its bravest youth in a 23-year—and counting—“War on Terror.”
+• Continue sacrificing the lives and sanity of its bravest youth in a 23-year—and counting—“War on Terror.”

-• Maintain its ignorance around the widespread sexual misconduct suffered by its service membersour brothers and sisters in uniform.
+• Continue to ignore the widespread sexual misconduct suffered by service members—our brothers and sisters in uniform.

-• Abandon the Afghani and Iraqi translators who worked alongside us.
-They joined a brotherhood unrecognized by the system and we vowed to protect them.
-They are now defenseless as they are being hunted down and slaughtered.
-In the Soldier’s world, leaving them behind is intolerable.
+• Abandon the Afghan and Iraqi translators who worked and fought beside us, joining a brotherhood the system refuses to recognize.
+We vowed to protect them.
+Now they are being hunted down and slaughtered.

-• Taking Veterans struggling with circumstances like these, and treating them as “disordered” and numbing them with medication—in cases where what’s most needed is deep listening and empathy—is also not tolerable.
+• Continue to take Veterans struggling with circumstances like these and treat them as “disordered” and numb them with medication—when in many cases what is most needed is real listening and empathy.

-Only a disordered society could continue these kinds of actions, for decades.
+Only a disordered society could continue these actions, for decades.

 It’s also important to recognize that the VA defines post-traumatic stress as a “disorder”, because working with systems like the VA is critical for many Veterans.